Terraform πŸ’»

 • Which Terraform providers to use

-• Number of related resources
+• How many related resources

-• How environments are grouped?
+• How are environments grouped?

 • By environment, region, project